sorin-pop/ddn/README.md

 # Distributed Database Network Connector

 Distributed Database Network Connector, or ddnc for short, is a minimal JSON REST API server to run on a virtual or physical machine which has one or more database servers installed.
-The purpose of the DDN Connector is to act as a unified interface between the outside world and the database server to handle request to create a database / schema along with a connecting user and tablespace (whichever makes sense for the configured database), as well as to list databases / schemas, drop them, and finally, to create a database from a previously provided dump.
+The purpose of the DDN Connector is to act as a unified interface between the outside world and the database server to handle request to create a database / schema along with a connecting user, as well as to list databases / schemas, drop them, and finally, to create a database from a previously provided dump.

 ## Supported Database Vendors
 1. MySQL